 If an employee is unsure about what constituted acceptable Internet usage, then he/she should ask his/her supervisor for further guidance and clarification.

-All terms and conditions as stated in this document are applicable to all users of Glenville State College’s network and Internet connection.
+All terms and conditions as stated in this document are applicable to all users of Glenville State University’s network and Internet connection.
 All terms and conditions as stated in this document reflect an agreement of all parties and should be governed and interpreted in accordance with the policies and procedures mentioned above.
-Any user violating these policies is subject to disciplinary actions deemed appropriate by Glenville State College.
+Any user violating these policies is subject to disciplinary actions deemed appropriate by Glenville State University.

 The Director of Technology must be consulted in the planning of any purchase of computer hardware and must sign the request for purchase before it can go to the Business Office for processing under the guidelines specified above.
 All computer hardware, including that acquired by a division or office, is under the control of the Director of Technology.